catmando/hyperstack/docs/start/policies.md

 --------------------------

-That concludes this introduction to Hyperloop, but before you go on to our Tutorials or Docs, please read the next section where we describe our pragmatic approach to architecture.
+That concludes this introduction to Hyperstack, but before you go on to our Tutorials or Docs, please read the next section where we describe our pragmatic approach to architecture.